xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 IETF draft draft-agrawal-spring-srv6-mpls-interworking-10 covers the semantics of the SRv6 and MPLS gateway functionality.
 A gateway node translates L3VPN service routes and their associated data plane forwarding information between SR-MPLS and SRv6 endpoints.
-In CST SRv6 1.0 the ASR 9000 supported this functionality using per-VRF MPLS label and SRv6 allocation.
+In CST SRv6 1.0 the ASR 9000 and NCS 5500 series support this functionality using per-VRF MPLS label and SRv6 allocation.

 ![](http://xrdocs.io/design/images/cst-srv6/cst-srv6-service-interworking.png)